EricGebhart/EricGebhart/README.md

 Eric worked in many domains over the decades.
 He designed and built many systems, most of which were/are proprietary.
 He loved creating beautiful code.
 His strongest languages were C, python, clojure, elisp and Unix tools.
 He did a lot of object oriented work in C derived languages and python.
+He wrote a few languages and frameworks.
 His favorite language was clojure and functional programming which he was likely to do in any language.

-He was been an Arch linux, Xmonad user/programmer for many years and he's written a lot of Emacs lisp.
+He was an Arch linux, Xmonad user/programmer for many years and he wrote a lot of Emacs lisp.
 <hr/>

 #### Clojure